-Dividend-paying whole life insurance is a permanent life insurance sold by either a mutual or participating insurance company.
-Besides lifelong coverage, offers policyholders an annual share in the profits of the insurer in the form of dividends.
+Dividend-paying whole life policy is a permanent life insurance sold by either a mutual or participating life insurance company.
+Besides lifelong coverage, it offers policyholders an annual share in the profits of the insurer in the form of dividends.

 Here are four ways a policyholder can utilize life insurance policy dividends:

-As the Canadian Life and Health Insurance Association, CLHIA, explains, these policies are best for those people who want solid, long-term financial growth.
+As the Canadian Life and Health Insurance Association, CLHIA, explains, these policies are best for those people seeking solid, long-term financial growth.
 They offer financial security combined with adequate life insurance financial protection.
 To avail the best life insurance solutions for your family in Canada, contact IBC Financial now.

 Here are the mechanisms at work:

-Also, the dividend you collect can be utilized in the following ways:
+Also, the dividend you collect can be a valuable asset and can be utilized in the following ways:

 Benefits of dividend-paying life insurance include additional death benefits as well as tax benefits.
 The benefits of dividend-paying life insurance may increase your policy coverage.
 According to an article by Devon Delfino titled ‘What Are Life Insurance Dividends?’ in US News, dividends allow policyholders to skip premiums during tough times.